Education in Kuwait: Demographics

 The population of Kuwait has grown rapidly in recent times, more than doubling between 1985 and 2005.
-Kuwaitis now make up about a third of the country's population, expatriates the rest.
+Kuwaitis born in the country now make up about a third of the country's population.
+Expatriates make up the rest.
 The school-aged population of both Kuwaitis and non-Kuwaitis represented 24 percent of the total population in 2005.
 There were 716,000 people aged between 4 and 21 years old in Kuwait that year, of which 426,000 were Kuwaitis (representing 60 percent) and about 290,000, non–Kuwaitis.
 There are more males than females in every age group of the school-age population.
 The proportion of non-Kuwaitis is slightly higher among the 18- to 21-year-olds.

 In 2007, the female enrollment at primary and secondary level was 97 and 91 percent respectively, and for males, the corresponding figures were 99 and 90 percent.
 At the same time, a burgeoning young population is posing a burden on the job market, with rising numbers of young people unemployed.
 "The Government is looking at wider economic reform, including moving some of the 95 percent of Kuwaitis who work in the state sector to the private sector", to increase job opportunities for the new entrants.